movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 The materializer first applies the drop to the on-disk reference count and pins the extent only if that count becomes zero.

+Delayed implicit data references combine changes by physical extent and the `(root, inode, file-base)` identity.
+Splitting an old file mapping into two retained sides adds one reference, retaining one side leaves the count unchanged, and replacing the whole mapping drops one.
+New sector extents use an inline data reference with the standard CRC32C-derived hash.
+Existing inline or separate implicit references can have their count adjusted.
+A final drop removes all checksums covering the physical extent, preserves neighboring checksum prefixes and suffixes, and pins the extent until publication.

 Accounting and dirty-root updates can COW the extent and root trees, creating more delayed references and changing allocation state.
 Commit preparation therefore repeats delayed-reference materialization, block-group accounting,